oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 ## Task 1: Install AHF on Linux or UNIX as root User in Daemon Mode

-To obtain the fullest capabilities of Oracle Autonomous Health Framework, install it as **root**.
+To obtain the fullest capabilities of Oracle Autonomous Health Framework (AHF), install it as **root**.

 Oracle Autonomous Health Framework maintains Access Control Lists (ACLs) to determine which users are allowed access.
 By default, the **Grid home** owner and **Oracle home** owners have access to their respective diagnostics.
 No other users can perform diagnostic collections.